 Clozapine is used to treat schizophrenia.
-It does not cure this condition, but is used to help ease the symptoms and help you on your recovery path.
-It can help improve symptoms such the experience of hearing voices (hallucinations), ideas that distress you and don't seem to be based in reality (delusions) and difficulty in thinking clearly (thought disorder).
+It doesn't cure this condition, but is used to help ease the symptoms, eg, the experience of hearing voices (hallucinations), ideas that distress you and don't seem to be based in reality (delusions) and difficulty in thinking clearly (thought disorder).

-Clozapine is used when people have tried at least 2 other antipsychotic medicines and found they did not work well enough or for people who have difficultly managing side effects with other antipsychotics.
+Clozapine is used when people have tried at least 2 other antipsychotic medicines and found they didn't work well enough or for people who have difficulty managing side effects with other antipsychotics.

 Clozapine